We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Plan to head back towards Fantasyland at this point and focus on going on any rides that have a short-ish line. “it’s a small world” is the first ride you’ll come across as you head back so it makes sense to try to get on that now.

-At this point you’ve been on a fair number of rides, hopefully 6-8.
-Keep in mind, on a day that’s just more crowded, you won’t quite get 8 done, but you hopefully should get on at least 6.
+At this point you’ve been on a fair number of rides.
+Keep in mind, on a day that’s just more crowded, you won’t quite get as much done.

 Afternoon Magic Kingdom Itinerary